telerik/blazor-docs/common-features/loading-sign.md

 * **Upload** - in addition to the progress bar for each individual file in the file list, the entire component shows a loading sign and message in its header while a file is uploading.

+If the components are bound to `IQueriable` data which takes a long time to return, the loading signs will also be shown (e.g., as if the `OnRead` or `OnExpand` events are used).
+Note that this can only work in a server-side Blazor app where the query will be resolved against the real database.

 ## Notes

 This section explains a few points that you need to keep in mind when using and relying on busy indicators.